American Axle & Manufacturing Holdings Inc. (AXL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for AXL is $9.88, which is $2.13 above the current market price.
-The public float for AXL is 112.10M, and currently, shorts hold a 3.01% of that float.
-The average trading volume for AXL on March 16, 2023 was 1.05M shares.
+The average price estimated by analysts for AXL is $9.88, which is $2.05 above than the current price.
+The public float for AXL is 112.10M, and at present, short sellers hold a 3.01% of that float.
+The average trading volume of AXL on March 20, 2023 was 987.80K shares.

 AXL’s Market Performance

-AXL’s stock has seen a -16.10% decrease for the week, with a -18.94% drop in the past month and a -20.13% fall in the past quarter.
-The volatility ratio for the week is 5.88%, and the volatility levels for the past 30 days are at 4.64% for American Axle & Manufacturing Holdings Inc. The simple moving average for the last 20 days is -15.04% for AXL stock, with a simple moving average of -13.81% for the last 200 days.
+AXL stock saw a decrease of -10.69% in the past week, with a monthly decline of -24.04% and a quarterly a decrease of -23.42%.
+The volatility ratio for the week is 6.12%, and the volatility levels for the last 30 days are 4.79% for American Axle & Manufacturing Holdings Inc. (AXL).
+The simple moving average for the last 20 days is -14.63% for AXL stock, with a simple moving average of -15.38% for the last 200 days.

 Analysts’ Opinion of AXL